OWASP/CheatSheetSeries/cheatsheets/Credential_Stuffing_Prevention_Cheat_Sheet.md

 There are both public and commercial sources of IP address intelligence and classification that may be leveraged as data sources for this purpose.
 Additionally, some hosting providers publish their own IP address space, such as [AWS](https://docs.aws.amazon.com/vpc/latest/userguide/aws-ip-ranges.html).

 Separate from blocking network connections, consider storing an account's IP address authentication history.
-In case a recent IP address is added to a mitigation list, it may be appropriate to lock the account and notify the user.
+In case a recent IP address is added to a block or mitigation list, it may be appropriate to lock the account and notify the user.

 ### Device Fingerprinting

 Aside from the IP address, there are a number of different factors that can be used to attempt to fingerprint a device.
 Some of these can be obtained passively by the server from the HTTP headers (particularly the "User-Agent" header), including:

-- Operating system
+- Operating system & version
-- Browser
+- Browser & version
 - Language

 Using JavaScript it is possible to access far more information, such as: